 The Group outsourcing policy applies to any form of agreement between the Group or any of its subsidiaries and an external third party by which that third party performs an insurance or reinsurance activity or undertakes a key function on behalf of the Group which the Group would otherwise do itself.
 An outsourced service is regarded as critical or important if a defect or failure in its performance had a material, negative impact on the quality and continuity of providing core services to the policyholders; the Groups compliance with the conditions and obligations of its authorisation; the Groups other regulatory obligations.

-The outsourcing policy requires appropriate consideration and monitoring of the operational, regulatory and other risks associated with the activities to be outsourced.
+The outsourcing policy requires appropriate consideration of the operational, regulatory and other risks associated with the activities to be outsourced, both prior to signing the agreement and in monitoring after the agreement is signed.